mschaef/waka-waka-land/README.md

 file is translated into JSON using [`gif2js.c`](https://github.com/mschaef/waka-waka-land/blob/master/gif2js.c).
 Other geographical information (location and text of signs, etc.) is defined in the main JavaScript code.

+# Licensing and Copyright

+Copyright (c) Michael Schaeffer

+Licened under the Eclipse Public Licence v2.0, found at the root of this repository in the [`LICENSE`](LICENSE) file.